This time line detailing the international response to climate change provides a contextual entry point

 Background to navigate this section.

-and the Warsaw International Mechanism for Loss and Damage.
-More on the Warsaw Outcomes.
+Warsaw International Mechanism for Loss and Damage.
+Under the Durban Platform, Parties agreed to submit

 decisions taken opening a gateway to greater ambition and action on all levels.
 More on the Doha Climate